 We focus on the learning of design and the work of design professionals in action

-Across these contexts of design learning and practice, we have dominant research threads in design cognition, ethics, design philosophy, critique, and identity.
+Across these contexts of design learning and practice, we have dominant research threads in dark patterns, ethics, design philosophy, and HCI education

 Dark Patterns, Ethics, & Social Responsibility